-Humidity is often ignored as a crucial component of indoor comfort and air quality.
-Air that is too moist or too dry can impact your comfort, your heating or cooling efficiency, and potentially harm the furnishings and finishes of your home.
-During the course of the winter, your furnace often takes the moisture out of the air during the heating process; this may make the air inside your home feel very dry.
-Keep reading to learn more about dry air and its effects on your home, your skin, and your heating bills—and learn how you can control indoor humidity to boost your comfort all winter long.
+Humidity is an oft-ignored component of indoor comfort and air quality.
+Air that is too moist or too dry can affect your comfort, your heating or cooling efficiency, and even cause damage to the furnishings and finishes of your home.
+During the course of the winter, your furnace often strips the air of moisture during the heating process; this may make the air inside your home feel very dry.
+Keep reading to learn more about dry air and its effects on your home, your skin, and your heating bills—and learn how you can control indoor humidity to improve your comfort all winter long.

 Dry Air and Your Home

-Dry air can wreak havoc on your comfort and your home.
-When the air in your home is too dry, you may experience irritation of the skin, eyes, nose, and mouth.
-Dry air can also lead to symptoms comparable to those of a sore throat, such as discomfort and coughing.
-If you or your family members have to deal with allergies or asthma, a dry indoor environment could cause respiratory discomfort as well.
-Air that is too dry can also affect the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
+Dry air can have a negative impact on your comfort and your home.
+When the air in your home is too dry, you can experience irritation of the skin, eyes, nose, and mouth.
+Dry air can also lead to symptoms similar to those of a sore throat, such as discomfort and coughing.
+If you or your family members have to deal with allergies or asthma, a dry indoor environment may cause respiratory discomfort as well.
+Air that is too dry can also damage the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
 Low humidity may also affect paper products, such as photos, posters, and books, resulting in them becoming more brittle.
 In addition to these, very low humidity can decrease the efficiency of your home’s heating system.
-Air that contains more moisture can hold more heat, which means it will feel warmer.
+Air that has more moisture can hold more heat, which means it will feel warmer.
 In turn, low humidity in your home means the air will feel cooler, meaning you must turn up the heat more than necessary to feel comfortable.

 Adding Humidity During Heating

-The key to a more energy-efficient and comfortable home during the winter is to control your indoor humidity.
+The best way to have a more energy-efficient and comfortable home during the winter is to control your indoor humidity.
 The perfect humidity range for your home and your health is 35-50%.
-Although you can utilize single-room humidifiers to improve the humidity in certain areas of your home, this method is not efficient.
+Although you can implement single-room humidifiers to improve the humidity in certain areas of your home, this method is not efficient.
 Instead, you should look at adding a whole-home humidifier to your HVAC system.
-A whole-home humidifier can be integrated into your current HVAC and plumbing systems and controlled via your thermostat.
-You can set the ambient humidity to any level you want without worrying about turning the system on and off or remembering to fill or empty water reservoirs.
+A whole-home humidifier can be added to your current HVAC and plumbing systems and controlled via your thermostat.
+You can set the ambient humidity to any desired level without worrying about turning the system on and off or remembering to fill or empty water reservoirs.
 Whenever the heating season is over, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier needs can be performed by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.

 If you’d like to find out more about increasing your comfort and your home’s heating efficiency this winter, visit our website for a complete listing of our HVAC services.
 We proudly offer heating and cooling repair, replacement, and maintenance in addition to indoor air quality solutions and attic insulation.
 Read through our blog to find out more about the latest information and technology in the HVAC industry!